 Barry Mayfield also issued a statement on behalf of the family:

 “This lawsuit was never about money.
 All the money in the world can’t bring back Myles.
 By filing this lawsuit, we just wanted some accountability, so that no other family would ever have to lose a child the way our family did.
 We hope that by shining a light on what happened to Myles, future tragedies can be avoided.
 While we will forever feel the pain of the loss of Myles, we are dedicated to ensuring that his death was not in vain and that those responsible for operating daycares will follow the rules and will put the safety of children first.

 We are hopeful our family can move past all of the anger and pain so that healing can occur.
 Our goal is to release the hurt we feel and to focus on making those we entrust with taking care of our children aware of the dangers of E. coli and other bacteria.
 If something good can come out of something bad, we would feel that Myles’s death was not in vain.”

 Several news outlets have been covering this story.
-Below are links to their coverage:
+Below are links: